studio24/research-briefings-wp/docs/release-1.5/import-process.md

 ### Setting extra properties for Search

-Extra research briefing post variables are processed and set on the briefing object in order to display the necessary information for the search results:
+Extra variables are processed and set on the briefing object and on the insight object in order to display the necessary information for the search results:
    * Permalink slug
    * Thumbnail
-   * Category terms that are set as Tags
+   * Topic terms that are set as Tags
+   * Author terms that are set as AuthorTags

+### Setting multiple types for Search

+Since Insights do not contain the types taxonomy, a separate method  `Wordpress:setMultipleTypes()` was created to set up the multiple Type terms on the briefing object to include this information in the search results page.

+A `save_post_research-briefing` hook was created to update the Search records whenever a Type is added manually to a Research briefing in Wordpress.
+The functionality for this action can be found in the file `htdocs/content/plugins/research-briefings-wp/includes/set-types-on-search.php`

 ##  Importing Insights